kubernetes/kubernetes/docs/user-guide/kubectl/kubectl_convert.md

       --local[=true]: If true, convert will NOT try to contact api-server but run locally.
       --no-headers[=false]: When using the default output, don't print headers.
   -o, --output="": Output format.
 One of: json|yaml|wide|name|go-template=...|go-template-file=...|jsonpath=...|jsonpath-file=...
 See golang template [http://golang.org/pkg/text/template/#pkg-overview] and jsonpath template [http://releases.k8s.io/HEAD/docs/user-guide/jsonpath.md].
-      --output-version="": Output the formatted object with the given version (default api-version).
+      --output-version="": Output the formatted object with the given version (default preferred-versions).
       --schema-cache-dir="~/.kube/schema": If non-empty, load/store cached API schemas in this directory, default is '$HOME/.kube/schema'
   -a, --show-all[=false]: When printing, show all resources (default hide terminated pods.)
       --sort-by="": If non-empty, sort list types using this field specification.
 The field specification is expressed as a JSONPath expression (e.g. 'ObjectMeta.Name').
 The field in the API resource specified by this JSONPath expression must be an integer or a string.